- WEEK 6 -

 For instance, I've asked this question and had business owners tell me, "I feel overwhelmed about what I'm supposed to do everyday so I wind up scrolling Facebook for hours."
 So I created a resource for business owners to know exactly what to do everyday (instead of scrolling Facebook for hours).

 Another way to go deeper with this technique is to follow up with questions to people that answer.
 If they say their biggest issue is with _____, ask what they've done to solve it.
 Or their biggest frustration with the popular guidance around how to solve that issue.
-That way you address not only the challenge they are experiencing but also differentiate what you do from other practitioners.
+(For example, what’s your biggest frustration with your health?
+Everyone tells me to drink more water but nobody tells how) This is part of a business tactic called “The Blue Ocean Strategy”.
+In this way you address not only the challenge they are experiencing but also differentiate what you do from other practitioners.
 WINNING!

 There are four types of marketing problems.
 You need to address all of them.
 And they need to be resolved in order, elseways you are spinning your wheels.